tacieana/tacieana/README.md

 - ☕ Java and Quarkus – my go-to combo for high-performance apps.
 - ⚡ Exploring Microservices and event-driven architectures.
 - 🧩 Playing with Design Patterns to build cleaner, smarter solutions.
-- 📚 Continuously sharpening my coding skills with LeetCode, HackerRank, and good old-fashioned algorithmic puzzles.
+- 📚 Continuously sharpening my coding skills with LeetCode and good old-fashioned algorithmic puzzles.

 ### 🔍 What you'll find here: